Yuan (currency): Early history

-In 1889, the yuan was derived from the Spanish dollar which circulated widely in southeast Asia since the 17th century due to Spanish presence in the region, namely the Philippines and Guam.
-It was subdivided into 1,000 cash (文), 100 cents or fen (分), and 10 jiao (角, cf. dime).
+The yuan was derived from the Spanish dollar or Mexican dollar, worth eight Spanish reales and popularly known as the piece-of-eight.
+This was effectively the world's first international currency, beginning to circulate widely in east and southeast Asia in the late 18th century due to Spanish presence in the region, principally the Philippines and Guam.

+The Chinese yuan was subdivided into 1,000 cash (文), 100 cents or fen (分), and 10 jiao (角, cf. dime).
 It replaced copper cash and various silver ingots called sycees.
 The sycees were denominated in tael.
 The yuan was valued at 0.72 tael, (or 7 mace and 2 candareens).

 Banknotes were issued in yuan denominations from the 1890s by several local and private banks, along with the Imperial Bank of China and the "Hu Pu Bank" (later the "Ta-Ch'ing Government Bank"), established by the Imperial government.
 During the Imperial period, banknotes were issued in denominations of 1, 2 and 5 jiao, 1, 2, 5, 10, 50 and 100 yuan, although notes below 1 yuan were uncommon.

 The earliest issues were silver coins produced at the Guangdong mint, known in the West at the time as Canton, and transliterated as Kwangtung, in denominations of 5 cents, 1, 2 and 5 jiao and 1 yuan.
 Other regional mints were opened in the 1890s producing similar silver coins along with copper coins in denominations of 1, 2, 5, 10 and 20 cash.
 The central government began issuing its own coins in the yuan currency system in 1903.
 Banknotes were issued in yuan denominations from the 1890s by several local and private banks, along with banks established by the Imperial government.

 The central government began issuing its own coins in the yuan currency system in 1903.
 These were brass 1 cash, copper 2, 5, 10 and 20 cash, and silver 1, 2 and 5 jiao and 1 yuan.
 After the revolution, although the designs changed, the sizes and metals used in the coinage remained mostly unchanged until the 1930s.
 From 1936, the central government issued nickel (later cupronickel) 5, 10 and 20 fen and 1/2 yuan coins.
 Aluminium 1 and 5 fen pieces were issued in 1940.